-Welcome to the Catholic College Sale Curriculum Handbook for 2022.
+Welcome to the Catholic College Sale Curriculum Handbook for 2023.

-Our College theme is 'Every Student, Every Day'.
-How do we interact with each other to ensure the opportunity to grow and develop within our spiritual life, academic life and social specialists.
+Our College theme is 'Every Student, Every Day - Known and Loved'.
+How do we interact with each other to ensure the opportunity to grow and develop within our spiritual life, academic life and social interaction?

-The Curriculum Handbook has been designed to assist students, with the support of their tarnities to select a pathway and subjects that will support them to achieve success and assist them in their transition from school to future growth.
+The Curriculum Handbook has been designed to assist students, with the support of their families, to select a pathway and subjects that will support them to achieve success and assist them in their transition from school to future growth.